samstarling/blog.lawrencejones.dev/_posts/2019-04-19-incremental-measurement.md

 </figure>

 As the person debugging this mess, it hurt to see the graph drop to minimal activity at the exact time of the incident.
-I'd already checked the logs so I knew the workers were busy- not only that, but the large blue spike at 16:05?
-It's time spent working webhooks, for which we run twenty dedicated workers.
+This is time spent working webhooks, for which we run twenty dedicated workers.
+I knew from the logs that all the workers were busy, so I'd expect the graph to be close to 20s, and yet it almost flatlines.
+More than this, that large blue spike at 16:05?
 How could twenty single threaded workers spend 45s per second working, as the graph implies?

 ## Where it went wrong